SirGnip/ClipDashboard/notes.md

     - then list ist *must* have features (the core, fun features like append, split, join, sort filter)
     - have a second list for "maybe" (like ability to control truncation of )

-- double click on item does a "retrieve" of that item into clipboard
+- x double click on item does a "retrieve" of that item into clipboard
     - what about multi-select?
 - with multi-select, maybe retrieve becomes multi-select aware, where it merges the multiple lines together with a given token (empty, space, carriage return, tab, comma)
     - how do i reconcile this with doing a multi-select to be used in a cyclical retrieve?
 THe assumption would be that a cyclical retrieve would be bounded by what is selected?
 Maybe two modes (merge and cycle) of retrieve?
 When in cycle mode, how does UI track what clip is current?